 The short answer?
 Anything organic and not mentioned above.
 But that’s not helpful, is it?

 Compost leaves and grass clippings for sure.
+And when you change potting soil for your houseplants, add the spent soil, too.
 But get in the habit of composting food scraps.

 The way modern landfills are designed, nothing rots there.
 Composting requires air as well as water, and landfills exclude air.
 But the bacteria that thrive without it produce a lot of methane, a big problem in landfills.

-Along with food scraps, don’t forget tea bags, coffee grounds, or egg shells—the one exception to the rule of not composting animal products.
+Along with food scraps, don’t forget tea bags, coffee grounds, or eggshells—the one exception to the rule of not composting animal products.
+But make sure your tea bags are made of cotton.
+If the bag or the string that connects it to the label are nylon, that’s plastic and won’t break down.

 You ought to recycle most newspaper and office paper, but sometimes they get contaminated by food waste or some other organic matter.
 Compost them.
 You can also compost shredded paper.
 Any recyclable paper product except slick magazine paper can go on your compost pile.